abdulsharun/FIFA21-Data-Cleaning-Challenge/README.md

 ## Introduction

 In March 2023, I participated in a challenge to clean FIFA21 messy data into usable format ready for analysis.
-The data contains information about players like name, position, team, country, etc. The data contains has 18,789 rows and 77 columns with special characters, irrelevant data and discrepancies.
+The data contains information about players like name, position, team, country, etc. The data has 18,789 rows and 77 columns with special characters, irrelevant data and discrepancies.

 I used Microsoft Power Query to perform the following tasks of cleaning and wrangling data: